-Construction workers undertake the most physically demanding of jobs, put their bodies under great strain and expose themselves to potential health risks and injury on a daily basis.
+Construction workers undertake physically demanding work that puts their bodies under great strain, exposing them to potential health risks and injury on a daily basis.

-Young people in particular are at greater risk in the construction industry as they have less experience and less knowledge of their work rights.
-They are also often given more risky jobs as their senior colleagues take on higher-level managerial roles.
+Young people in particular are at greater risk in the construction industry as they have less experience and may not be aware of their rights at work.

 The Health and Safety Executive (HSE), the organisation responsible for enforcing safety regulations in the UK, reports that the biggest cause of accidents on building sites is actually getting to work and that most accidents occur while walking across building sites, handling work materials or moving around the workplace.

-Failure of employers to implement these worker’s rights could result in a claim.
+Failure of employers to implement worker’s rights can result in building site accident claims.